pappabear/xenap/README.md

 ## Running the app

+Get a local ElasticSearch server running.
+Use my [docker image](https://github.com/pappabear/docker-container-for-elasticsearch) or homebrew.

+Today, just run puma locally with ```rails s``` and point Safari at http://localhost:3000.
 You MUST run this in Safari today, since the prototype is dealing with TIFs.

-Today, just run puma locally with ```rails s``` and point Safari at http://localhost:3000/stamps.

 ## Contributing